jenkinsci/drupal-developer-plugin/README.md

 ##### 4. Configure Source Code Management

 Configure the Source Code Management section to fetch a full Drupal code base.
 Here are a few options:
-1. If you just want to run tests on a Drupal core, you may use the [Git Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin):
+1. If you just want to run tests on a Drupal core, you may use [Git](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin):
  * Repository: `http://git.drupal.org/project/drupal.git`
  * Branch Specifier: `tags/7.38`
 3. 2.
 If your own code repository includes a Drupal core, then just pull it
-4. If it does not, then you may combine your own repo with the drupal.org repo using the [Multiple SCMs Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Multiple+SCMs+Plugin)
+4. If it does not, then you may combine your own repo with the drupal.org repo using [Multiple SCMs](https://wiki.jenkins-ci.org/display/JENKINS/Multiple+SCMs+Plugin)
 5. Alternatively you may use a `Drush Makefile` source

 By default Jenkins pulls code into the workspace root but you might want to put Drupal into a subdirectory to keep things clean (e.g. `$WORKSPACE/drupal`):